29-Page Pediatric Dental Website Rebuild, Shipped to Spec in 21 Days — White-Label Delivery for a US Marketing Agency

 The ask was precise.
 Work from the agency’s Google Sheets workbook; implement each row as written; stay outside the client-facing loop throughout.
 The staging environment ran on Kinsta.
 The risk the agency was hedging against was specific to a pediatric rebuild with a very large QA backlog: a site that passes visual QA but ships with broken links in the footer, misaligned mobile headers, or internal taxonomy pages accidentally exposed to the frontend — the kinds of issues that are invisible in a staging screenshot but immediately visible to a parent researching a dentist for their child.

 Risk context.
 A pediatric dental site serves parents who are researching care for their children under time pressure — a scheduled checkup or an urgent concern.
 At cutover, every service page URL, every meta title, every form integration has to resolve correctly.
-A rebuild that gets the homepage right but leaves a broken mobile header, a dark-font-on-dark-background blog post, or an internal taxonomy page exposed to search engines produces a site that looks finished but fails parents the moment they navigate past the landing page.
+A rebuild that gets the homepage right but leaves a broken mobile header, a dark-font-on-dark-background blog post, or an internal taxonomy page exposed to search engines produces a site that looks finished but fails parents the moment they work through past the landing page.
 The failure is invisible in a staging screenshot but obvious to a user.
 A post-delivery independent review confirmed these risks were concrete: six critical front-end issues — broken footer links, misaligned mobile and desktop headers, dark-on-dark blog text, exposed internal taxonomy pages, and a homepage button linked to itself — required a dedicated fix round after the core handoff.

 How We Did It